SR--/placecolor/experiment.text-analysis.md

 ## Significance

 - What motivated our inquiry?
-  - Desire to extract subjective descriptions of place from text (e.g., adjectives, place names) and parse them to identify patterns and trends (e.g., common associations between nouns and descriptive words)
+  - Desire to extract subjective descriptions of place from text (e.g., adjectives, place names) and parse them to identify patterns and trends (e.g., common associations between nouns and descriptive words).
-  - Use descriptive
 - Who could this research benefit?
   - Our intended audience is designers, particularly those working with nonhumans.
     - Benefits extend to collaborators, e.g. ecologists, biologists, botanists, etc.